 Do you want a printer just for sublimation, or you need a more versatile one that also functions as a normal inkjet printer?
 If you already have a regular printer, you’re better off getting a dedicated sublimation printer.

 They come ready to deliver sublimation prints out of the box, and some even come with extra tools and consumables you’ll need.
 However, if you don’t own a printer, it’s a good idea to get an inkjet printer that supports sublimation prints, in addition to regular document printing.

 Having various connectivity options in heat transfer can make everything easier.
 A wireless sublimation printer allows you to place it anywhere you want in the room.
 It also lets you print directly from your smartphone or tablet without having to deal with wired cables.

 However, it’s always nice to have the option of wired USB connectivity in case the internet is down.
 Wi-Fi Direct is also a big plus since it establishes a direct wireless connection between your device and the printer with no need to connect to the internet.

 What is a Sublimation Printer?

-Sublimation printers use heat transfer to dye onto paper and other materials like plastic and fabric.
-Sublimation printers use a special type of ink called dye-sub ink, which can transform from solid to gaseous state directly.
-This allows you to have a permanent image of whatever you desire.
+Sublimation printers use heat transfer to dye ink onto paper and other materials like plastic and fabric.
+They use a special type of ink called dye-sub ink, which can transform ink from solid to gaseous state directly.
+This ink allows you to have a permanent image of whatever you desire.

 Can I Use any Printer for Sublimation Printing?

 Not all heat press / heat transfer printers can be used for sublimation.
-Sublimation printers are equipped with special heads that can be filled with dye-sub ink.
-Some inkjet printer can be used if they come with one of those printing heads, while other printers are dedicated for sublimation only.
+They are equipped with special heads that can be filled with dye-sub ink.
+Some heat transfer inkjet printer can be used if they come with one of those printing heads, while other printers are dedicated for sublimation only.